GA45767, P-CD19CD20-ALLO1, Systemic Lupus

 A PHASE 3, EXTERNAL AND SYNTHETIC PLACEBO-CONTROLLED RANDOMIZED STUDY WITH DOSE-UP FOR NON-RESPONDERS TO INVESTIGATE SAFETY AND EFFICACY OF RITLECITINIB 50 MG AND 100 MG ONCE DAILY IN ADULT AND ADOLESCENT PARTICIPANTS 12 YEARS OF AGE AND OLDER WITH ALO…

-Dermatology Immunology Autoimmune Pediatric Subjects Adult Subjects
+Dermatology Autoimmune Pediatric Subjects Adult Subjects

 The purpose of the study is to learn about the safety and effects of the study medicine (called ritlecitinib) for the treatment of alopecia areata.
 Alopecia areata is a disease that causes hair loss on the scalp, face, and areas of the body.